Basic Views on Corporate Governance

 With respect to compliance activities, the “Compliance Committee” chaired by an officer in charge of compliance for the entire Company shall establish a company-wide compliance policy.
 The company-wide policy shall be applied to the plan for each department, and each department shall create its own rules and activity plans.
-In addition to the company-wide training organized and administered by the Corporate Social Responsibility Division, training for each level (such as managerial staff, mid-level staff, and new employees) and training for each competency (such as human resources, finance, and procurement) shall be conducted to ensure compliance by all employees.
+In addition to the company-wide training organized and administered by the Legal Division, training for each level (such as managerial staff, mid-level staff, and new employees) and training for each competency (such as human resources, finance, and procurement) shall be conducted to ensure compliance by all employees.

 (3) System to ensure and correct activities

 An internal audit mechanism shall be created to monitor, inspect, and assess operation activities at each department to ensure the appropriateness of such activities.
 “Internal Audit Division,” shall be established as an internal audit department that is a department independent of all other departments.
 The Internal Audit Division shall report the results of audits to the Board of Directors as needed.
-A “Compliance Hotline” shall be established as an internal reporting system and separate from the organizational hierarchy, the Corporate Social Responsibility Division shall be made a point of contact to provide consultations and receive reporting to effectively act as a self-correcting function and prevent noncompliance before it occurs.
+A “Compliance Hotline” shall be established as an internal reporting system and separate from the organizational hierarchy, the Legal Division shall be made a point of contact to provide consultations and receive reporting to effectively act as a self-correcting function and prevent noncompliance before it occurs.